-Today is the 737th anniversary the death of Llywelyn ap Gruffydd, the last native Welsh Prince of Wales.
+Today is the 739th anniversary of the death of Llywelyn ap Gruffydd, the last native Welsh Prince of Wales.
 He was ambushed and cut down by Englishmen, somewhere in the vicinity of Builth Wells (Buellt in Welsh), Wales, late on the afternoon on 11 December 1282.
 It was a Friday.

 And then Llywelyn ap Gruffudd left Dafydd, his brother, guarding Gwynedd; and he himself and his host went to gain possession of Powys and Buellt.
 And he gained possession as far as Llanganten.
 And thereupon he sent his men and his steward to receive the homage of the men of Brycheiniog, and the prince was left with but a few men with him.
 And then Edmund Mortimer and Gruffudd ap Gwenwynwyn, and with them the king’s host, came upon them without warning; and then Llywelyn and his foremost men were slain on the day of Damasus the Pope, a fortnight to the day from Christmas day; and that was a Friday.